SherG/perpetual-elm/exampleSite/content/services/sloc.md

 Payback period is 12 months or longer.

-Tired of dealing with an endless series of faxes, phone calls, and a pile of documents to sign?
+Tired of dealing with mountains of faxes, phone calls, and documents to sign?
 Our proprietary process is completed in a few easy steps.

 Step 1: Book a phone appointment with one of our funding specialists: